NHSE Workforce Funding for primary care staff in South Yorkshire 25/26

 • Pharmacist Independent Prescribing for non-ARRS staff (alternative Pharmacy funding source for this)

-At the present time, METIP funding covers course fees only, paid direct to the university.
+At the present time, funding covers course fees only, paid direct to the university.
 There is no funding to cover your trainee’s time out of practice.
 Please visit the university course page for information on study days required as this varies between universities and discuss with your trainee; organisational support must be confirmed before funding applications can be approved.

-Which universities in South Yorkshire can my trainee apply to
+Which universities in South Yorkshire can my trainee apply to?

 • Sheffield Hallam University

-• University of Sheffield
+• University of Sheffield (L6/7 Independent Prescribing for nurses only)

 Please visit the university website for further information on specific courses/dates and contact the named course lead with any queries.